-As of January 31, 2025, our notes receivable portfolio consisted of notes receivable held for investment, including term loans to small businesses and refund advance loans to consumers, and notes receivable held for sale, including term loans to small businesses.
+As of April 30, 2025, our notes receivable portfolio consisted of notes receivable held for investment, including term loans to small and mid-market businesses and refund advance loans to consumers, and notes receivable held for sale, including term loans to small and mid-market businesses.
 We classify loans as notes receivable held for investment when we have both the intent and ability to hold until maturity or payoff.
-We classify loans as notes receivable held for sale when we have the intent and ability to sell substantially all of our rights, title, and interests in these qualified loans to a third-party investor.
+We classify loans as notes receivable held for sale when we have the intent and ability to sell substantially all of our rights, title, and interests in a qualified loan to a third-party investor.
 A loan that is initially designated as held for sale or held for investment may be reclassified when our intent for that loan changes.
-When a loan held for investment is reclassified to held for sale and recorded at the lower of amortized cost or fair value, the related allowance for credit loss for that loan is released, and any adjustment to record the loan at the lower of amortized cost or fair value is recorded.
+When a loan held for investment is reclassified to held for sale and recorded at the lower of amortized cost or fair value, the related allowance for credit losses for that loan is released, and any adjustment to record the loan at the lower of amortized cost or fair value is recorded.